morvencao/kube-sidecar-injector/README.md

-# Kubernetes Mutating Admission Webhook for sidecar injection
+# Kubernetes Admission Webhook example

-This tutoral shows how to build and deploy a [MutatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#mutatingadmissionwebhook-beta-in-19) that injects a nginx sidecar container into pod prior to persistence of the object.
+This tutoral shows how to build and deploy an [AdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks).

+The Kubernetes [documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) contains a common set of recommended labels that allows tools to work interoperably, describing objects in a common manner that all tools can understand.
+In addition to supporting tooling, the recommended labels describe applications in a way that can be queried.
+In our validating webhook example we make these labels required on deployments and services, so this webhook rejects every deployment and every service that doesn’t have these labels set.
+The mutating webhook in the example adds all the missing required labels with `not_available` set as the value.

 ## Prerequisites